enioxt/EVA-e-Guarani-EGOS/subsystems/CRONOS/docs/procedures.md

 ## Configuration

+The `BackupManager` loads its configuration during initialization.
+This configuration typically originates from a central project configuration file (e.g., `config.json` or similar) and is passed to the `BackupManager`, often via the `CronosService`.

-Key configuration options influencing these procedures (typically managed via `CronosService` config, which passes relevant sections to `BackupManager`):
+Key configuration options influencing these procedures:

 *   `backup.directory`: Location where backups are stored (Default: `./backups`).
 *   `backup.retention_days`: Days to keep backups (Default: 30).